Rhoban/MetabotAPI/README.md

     cmake -DPYTHON_EXECUTABLE=/usr/bin/python ..

+We recommand to use python3 as python2 is going to be not maintained anymore.
+However, if you want to use python2, it is possible, change the need python version in CMakelist.txt at lines 6 and 7.

-Then, this will produce a `.so` file (`metabot.so` or `metabot.cpython-....so`), this should be in your `PYTHON_PATH` (or in the directory where you run python command).
+Then, this will produce a `.so` file (`holobot.so`, `metabot.so` or `metabot.cpython-....so`), this should be in your `PYTHONPATH` (or in the directory where you run python command).
 For example, you can run the `demo.py` script from the build directory:

     PYTHONPATH=`pwd` python ../demo.py

 You can add the following line in your .bashrc (linux) to add the *.so to the python path:

     export PYTHONPATH="${PYTHONPATH}:/path/to/MetabotAPI/python/"